laino/wine-patches/README.md

 Requires: CSMT patches.

 Can reduce CPU usage when using the CSMT patchset by up to 50% or sometimes even more.
-Whether this translates into an FPS increase or an improvement in responsiveness depends on your OS and hardware.
+Whether this translates into an FPS increase or an improvement in responsiveness depends on your OS and hardware (and game).

 ### 0004-wine-list.h-linked-list-cache-line-prefetching.patch, 0005-ntdll-heap.c-freelist_balance-prefetch-next-entry-ca.patch, 0006-oleaut32-typelib.c-fix-cursor2-having-the-wrong-type.patch
 Potentially doubles the speed at which linked-list can be traversed.
 Linked lists are used in many places in wine.